imohitmayank/a_lazy_data_science_guide/docs/machine_learning/ML_snippets.md

 Machine Learning / Deep Learning Snippets
 ========================

-Sharing some of the most widely used and arguably not *so famous* Machine Learning snippets :wink:
+Sharing some of the most widely used and arguably not *so famous* Machine Learning snippets 😉

 ## Feature importance